The 5-Minute Guide to IPA Food Pairing

 This is because carbonation “cuts” through fat and cream, helping to reset the palate between bites.

-If you pick Tartar as your dipping sauce, you’re suddenly working complimentary flavors into the mix.
+If you pick tartar as your dipping sauce, you’re suddenly mixing complementary flavors.

 Embrace IPAs and Spicy Foods